blackboard/anthologydevdocs/docs/blackboard/lti/1.3/01-register-an-application.md

 At this point, your application is connected to a Learn instance.
 All that remains is for an instructor or other user to create links in a course or use some of the automatically deployed links, such as a course tool placement.

-## Deleting an LTI tool or placement from Blackboard Learn
+## Deleting an LTI tool or placement from Blackboard LMS

 Deleting a registered LTI domain and/or the associated managed placements from the Administrator Panel -> LTI Tool Providers page will invalidate all the associated LTI launch links in courses.
 The data will be gone from the database.
 There is no way to fix this. **NEVER** delete a registered domain or managed placements without considering these consequences.